sara-nl/clouddocs/UvA-20170201/partA.markdown

 Congratulations!
 You have just created a fresh, clean virtual machine!

 Let's summarise what you have seen so far.
-From the menu on the left side, click on each of the tabs to inspect the information.
-The **bold** tab tells you which one you are currently seeing.
+Click on each of the tabs on the left side menu and inspect the information provided.

-* _Dashboard_: shows an overview of the project status, like the amount of running machines or usage statistics.
+* _Dashboard_: shows an overview of the project status, like the number of running machines or usage statistics.
 * _Instances / VMs_: here you can manage your VMs (i.e.: create, start, shutdown).
-Click anywhere on a running VM's row (except the tick-box, that is).
-Inspect the information tables that appear, which show extended details.
+Click anywhere on a running VM's row (except the tick-box).
+Inspect the information present in the different tabs providing you extended details.
 * _Templates / VMs_: the `template` gives your VM the shape you want.
 A `template` is just a recipe; not the machine itself.
 * _Storage / Images_: this is the equivalent of a hard drive.
 Your OS is stored on this `image`.
+* _Storage / Apps_: a list of `appliances` endorsed by SURFsara HPC Cloud team that you can use.

 > **NOTE:**
 >Your VM will appear in the list of virtual machines.
 At first, it will have the state `PENDING`.
-That indicates that the HPC Cloud is looking for a place where your virtual machine can actually run.
-Finding the right place depends on the amount of cores, memory, and disk that you asked in the `template`.
-Keep refreshing the list by clicking on the symbol of the two arrows chasing each other, <i class="fa fa-refresh"></i>, next to green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;">+</i>_ button.
+This indicates that the HPC Cloud is looking for a place where your virtual machine can actually run.
+Finding the right place depends on the amount of resources (cores, memory, and disk) you requested in the associated `template`.
+Keep refreshing the list by clicking button <i class="fa fa-refresh"></i>.
 When the required capacity becomes available, your VM will show the status `RUNNING`.
 Only then can you actually use your VM.

 #### Log in to the VM